Dirac-type conditions for spanning bounded-degree hypertrees: Hypertrees

 \begin{proof} We use induction on $|E(T)|$.
 If $|E(T)|\le 1$, the statement clearly holds.
-Otherwise let $v$ and $e$ be the last vertex and last edge in a valid ordering of $V(T)$.
-If $v \notin f\cup f'$, then by induction, the tree $T-v$ contains a unique $(f,f')$-pseudopath.
-This path remains unique in $T$, since $v$ has degree~$1$ in $T$, and therefore, $v$ can only appear as the first or last vertex on any pseudopath.
+Otherwise, let~$v$ and $e$ be the last vertex and last edge in a valid ordering of $V(T)$.
+If $v \notin f\cup f'$, then by induction, the tree $T-v$ contains a unique $(f,f')$-pseudopath $P$.
+This path remains unique in~$T$.
+Indeed, note that in any $(f,f')$-pseudopath $P'$ in $T$ with at least two edges the only vertices with degree $1$ in $P'$ must be included in the first or last edge, and included in $f \cup f'$.
+Since $v$ has degree $1$ in $T$, if there were a $(f,f')$-pseudopath $P'$ in $T$ with at least two edges including $v$, this would imply that $v$ is in the first or last edge of $P'$, and also $v \in f \cup f'$, a contradiction.
+It also cannot happen that $P'$ is an $(f,f')$-pseudopath consisting of a single edge and including~$v$, since then the edge is equal to $f \cup f'$ and again it would imply that $v \in f \cup f'$.